jbdamask/tagger-on-it/README.md

+# BROKEN - DON'T USE UNTIL INSTALLATION INSTRUCTIONS ARE FIXED

 # tagger-on-it

 A simple React component for selecting and managing tags with autocomplete functionality.
 The component supports both light and dark modes and provides a smooth user experience for tag management.